annietllnd/arm-learning-paths/content/install-guides/skopeo.md

 multi_install: false
 multitool_install_part: false
 test_images:
-- ubuntu:latest
+- ubuntu-24.04-arm
 test_maintenance: false
 tool_install: true
 weight: 1
 ---

 Skopeo is a command-line utility that performs various operations on container images and image repositories.
 It does not require a daemon to be running on your computer.

 This article explains how to install Skopeo for Ubuntu on Arm.